Adult Art School Classes

 Cost: $270 + $45 Materials Fee

 To provide a solid foundation for the beginning ceramic student, as well as enhance the student’s visual vocabulary through class project examples in clay.
-Throughout the semester, we will explore basic hand-building, wheel-throwing, and glaze techniques to create sculptural and utilitarian forms.
+Throughout the semester we will explore basic hand-building, wheel-throwing, and glaze techniques to create sculptural and utilitarian forms.
 We will cover the following techniques in Intro to Ceramics: slab construction, pinch pots, coil construction, open form, and closed form (on the wheel).
 During project demonstrations, I will present the proper techniques to make the project; the student will determine what to make by utilizing the parameters of the assignment, so your creativity is strongly encouraged.

 By the end of the semester, the student will be familiar with proper studio procedures and terminology.
 We will be working with a cone 5 “Tan Speckled” clay.
 The clay we will be using is a mid-range temperature clay body that will be fired in a kiln.
-Each class will begin with a demonstration. being on time at the start of the class is to your benefit.
+Each class will begin with a demonstration, being on time at the start of the class is to your benefit.
 Students will be asked to keep a journal in a bound sketchbook or 3-ring binder.
 Your journal should consist of notes from the projects, sketches, and glaze combinations/finishes used in your final work.
 By this method, you will have a record of all the techniques, concepts, and experiments you will have learned throughout the semester.
 Participation in the projects will reveal the diversity of this medium, so your creativity is strongly encouraged.

 Ceramics: Open Studio | 9 Weeks

-Tuesdays or Wednesdays, September 30 - December 3 | 6-9pm
+Tuesdays or Wednesdays, April 7, 2026 - June 3, 2026 | 6-9pm

 Senior Instructor: Jim Patterson